How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 With an email list, you are the one in control.
 And that means the power to use that list well is entirely in your own hands (hey, it’s a good thing!).

-Alright, alright—enough about the benefits of email marketing.
+Alright, alright—enough about the benefits of your email marketing funnel.

 Let’s get to the meat: how to set up your own email marketing funnel.